BrokingClub/BrokingClub/laravel/doc/SoftwareArchitectureDocument.md

 ## Scope
 The scope of this document is to depict the architecture of the online stockmarket game BrokingClub created by Simon Schneider, Philipp Schemel and Marc Vornetran.
+Some parts of this documentation have been automatically created by our IDE PhpStorm.
+It can automatically convert PHP code into nice diagrams (data, class etc.).
 ```A brief description of what the Software Architecture Document applies to; what is affected or influenced by this document.```

 ## Definitions, Acronyms and Abbreviations